Pandinosaurus/mstrimas.github.io/_source/2016-02-26-rstudio-cloud-1.rmd

 chmod 400 ~/aws.pem
 ```

 Then run the above `ssh` command.
 Note in the `ssh` command that you've connected to the instance as user `ubuntu`.
 This is the default SSH user on Ubuntu-based EC2 instances.
-The user `ubuntu` has passwordless `sudo` ability (i.e. can run commands as a super user without the need to enter a password); however, `ubuntu` must login in the using a key pair.
+The user `ubuntu` has passwordless `sudo` ability (i.e. can run commands as a super user without the need to enter a password); however, `ubuntu` must log in in the using a key pair.
 This is the best practice for security recommended by Amazon.

-## Changing the RStudio Server Password
+## Changing the RStudio password

 The AMI we've used includes [RStudio Server](https://www.rstudio.com/products/rstudio/), which provides a browser based interface to RStudio running on the EC2 instance.
-To access RStudio Serve in the browser you'll need to log on with any username/password combination that exist on EC2 instance.
+To access RStudio Serve in the browser you'll need to log on with any username/password combination that exist on the EC2 instance.
 The `ubuntu` user that we used to log on via SSH is not suitable since it has no password.
 Instead, this AMI comes with an `rstudio` user that has a default password `rstudio`.

 To change the default password, log into the instance via SSH as described above, enter the following command, and follow the prompts.